Booking Q3 2026 · 2 retainer slots open · Direct or via SI Paris ·Seoul

 This matters because most Commerce Cloud implementations have catalog data coming from multiple upstream systems.
 A PIM handles master data.
 An ERP carries pricing and availability.
 Supplier feeds carry enriched content that may or may not be normalized.
 Without a unification layer, the AI is reasoning over inconsistent, partially duplicated product data; and the output quality reflects that.

-The architecture that works here positions Data Cloud between the upstream catalog sources and the AI reasoning layer.
+The architecture that positions Data Cloud between upstream catalog sources and the AI reasoning layer is the right one.
 Commerce Cloud remains the transactional system of record for the storefront.
-Data Cloud carries the enriched, unified, semantically structured product graph that Agentforce and Cimulate’s capabilities query against.
+Data Cloud carries the enriched, unified, semantically structured product graph that Agentforce Commerce queries against.
+With Cimulate now fully integrated into that stack, the Atlas Reasoning Engine is pulling from this product graph when it processes conversational queries; which means gaps in the graph surface directly as degraded response quality.

 That’s a meaningful shift from how most teams have scoped Data Cloud in commerce contexts.
 The Data Cloud and multi-cloud architecture work that was previously focused on customer 360 now needs to extend to product 360 with the same rigor.